 Measurement focus is a term used to describe which transactions are recognized within the various financial statements.
-Governmental activities are presented using the economic resources measurement focus.
+In the government-wide Statement of Net Position and Statement of Activities, the governmental activities are presented using the economic resources measurement focus.
 The accounting objectives of this measurement focus are the determination of operating income, changes in net position, financial position, and cash flows.
 All assets and liabilities associated with the activities are reported.
 Fund equity is classified as net position.

 Governmental fund types are accounted for on a spending or financial flow measurement focus.
 Accordingly, only current assets and current liabilities are included on the Balance Sheet, and the reported fund balances provide an indication of available spendable or appropriable resources.
 Operating statements of governmental fund types report increases and decreases in available spendable resources.

 Fund balances in governmental funds are classified using the following hierarchy:

 Nonspendable: amounts that cannot be spent either because they are in nonspendable form or because they are legally or contractually required to be maintained intact.
-The District does not have any nonspendable fund balances.